fmjensen/Stream-Deck-Tarkov-Time/README.md

 # Requirements
 * Windows 10 or higher.
-* .NET Core 3.1 - Get the x64 for Desktop [here](https://dotnet.microsoft.com/en-us/download/dotnet/3.1) if you do not have it already.
+* ~~.NET Core 3.1 - Get the x64 for Desktop [here](https://dotnet.microsoft.com/en-us/download/dotnet/3.1) if you do not have it already.~~ This should not be nessesary anymore.

 # Installation
 1. Download the _com.cmdrflemming.tarkovtime.streamDeckPlugin_ file from the [latest release](https://github.com/fmjensen/Stream-Deck-Tarkov-Time/releases/latest) to you computer.